OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-1/index.md

  !include <zero-to-hero>

-Let me know if you have any questions by reaching out to [sarah.lean@octopus.com](mailto:sarah.lean@octopus.com) or leaving a comment below.
+Let me know if you have any questions by leaving a comment below.

 Happy deployments!